Brian White | November 6, 2018 | Auto Accidents, Personal Injury

 - Cognitive distractions or anything that preoccupies a driver’s mind while driving.
 Humans are very visual creatures, and the brain may not fully process visual information if the mind is busy thinking about something else.

 Texting behind the wheel is dangerous because it essentially encompasses all three of these distractions in one action.
 The driver must use at least one hand to type a message, his or her eyes to read the screen, and the driver will be thinking about the conversation rather than the road.
+Our Houston car accident attorneys can help you get the compensation you deserve to get you back on your feet.

 Best Practices to Avoid Texting and Driving Accidents